WPBC/metahash-rewards/README.md

 ];
 ```

+#### Please note

-Please note: when index.php is opened in your browser, the script will run... if testing, comment out line 35 in index,php to stop payments being sent. here is an example:
+When index.php is opened in your browser, the script will run... if testing, comment out line 35 in index,php to stop payments being sent. here is an example:
 ```php
 if(!isset($payees['error'])) :
   // $results = $node->sendPayments($payees, $nodes);